-Claremont Canyon has one trail, a short, steep hike that climbs to one of the best views in the Berkeley Hills.
+Claremont Canyon has one trail, a short, steep hike that climbs to one of the most spectacular views in the Berkeley Hills.
 There are a lot of scenic views in the area, but this one is especially good because it’s high, yet it’s also close to the urbanized flatlands of Berkeley and Oakland.

 At the top of the hill, there’s a bench and the trail ends at paved Panoramic Way.
 This is the most common turnaround point, but you can go right on Panoramic Way (which looks like a driveway) to connect with the rest of the preserve’s trails, which aren’t as scenic as the initial climb.
 Another popular option is go left and connect with a very steep and eroded unofficial trail that descends to the Clark Kerr campus, then cut through the campus track to return to the Stonewall Lane.

-© 2013 David Baselt
+© 2013, 2017, 2022 David Baselt